Last Updated 25 Jan 2019

-I normally blog about SQL Server, but I thought I’d share my experience using SQL Server from MuleESB.
+I normally blog about SQL Server, but I thought I’d share my experience of using SQL Server from MuleESB.
 If you haven’t used Mule before, it’s an open source ESB, which also has a paid for Enterprise version.
-I’ve been using it for almost three years now and have been really impressed with how quickly we can create quite complex applications.
+I’ve been using it for almost four years now and have been really impressed with how quickly we can create quite complex applications.
 It’s very fast, easy to use and free if you use the community version; I also have some experience with Java which helps.
 I tend to use Mule for applications that process web requests or when integrating with existing systems and SQL Server Integration Services (SSIS) for moving data around.

 I’ve been working on a MuleESB program which needs to log millions of requests a day, and with the recent advancements in SQL Server, it’s now the obvious choice for storing almost any type of data.
 You can also run SQL Server 2017 on Linux, which will please a lot of Mule users.

 Mule previously had a MSSQL connector but that has been deprecated and replaced with the Generic Database Connector, which works with most JDBC drivers.
 To get started, we’ll need to download the latest driver from Microsoft and add it to our project.
 We can then configure the database using a standard connection string.